 Renée Rouleau is a celebrity esthetician based in Austin, TX.
 She is also the founder and creator of her eponymous skincare line.

-Rouleau says when you get a red, painful blemish (a papule), one of two things will happen: Either it will remain a papule, or most often “the infection inside the blemish will work its way up to the surface of the skin resulting in a whitehead.”
+Rouleau says when you get a red, painful blemish, one of two things will happen: Either it will remain a papule or, most often, “the infection inside the blemish will work its way up to the surface of the skin, resulting in a whitehead.”
 This type of blemish is called a pustule.
 Her advice for treating these kinds of pimples is to choose and use your spot treatments wisely.

 The treatment will make its way into the skin to stop the breakout at the source.
 “If you apply a drying treatment before the whitehead is on the surface, it will simply dry out the surface of the skin, keeping the infection trapped underneath for longer,” Rouleau says.

-For nodules and cystic pimples (which Rouleau notes primarily occur in the chin and jawline areas for women), “it’s important to remember that cysts are like submarines; they are meant to stay under the skin.
-No matter what method you employ, cysts will never rise to the surface of the skin.”
-Which means absolutely no picking.
+For nodules and cystic pimples (which Rouleau notes primarily occur on the chin and jawline areas for women), “it’s important to remember that cysts are like submarines; they are meant to stay under the skin.
+No matter what method you employ, cysts will never rise to the surface of the skin,” says Rouleau.
+This means absolutely no picking.